rkapl123/DBAddin/docs/DBFuncs.md

 ### Cell Config Deployment

-To easen the distribution of complex DB functions (resp. queries), there is a config file mechanism in DBAddin: DB function configurations can be created in config files (extension XCL) and are displayed with a tree-dropdown menu below "DB Configs" that displays the file hierarchy beneath ConfigStoreFolder for easy retrieval of the configs.
+To easen the distribution of complex DB functions (especially queries), there is a config file mechanism in DBAddin: DB function (actually any Excel formula) configurations can be created in config files having extension XCL and are displayed with a tree-dropdown menu below "DB Configs" that displays the file hierarchy beneath ConfigStoreFolder for easy retrieval of the configs.

-The layout of this file is a pairwise, tab separated instruction where to fill (first element) formulas(starting with "=", being in R1C1 representation) resp. values (second element).
-Values are simple values to be inserted into Excel (numbers, strings, dates (should be interpretable by Excel !)), formulas are best copied from the output of ActiveCell.FormulaR1C1 !
+The layout of these files is a pairwise, tab separated instruction where to fill (first element) Excel formulas (starting with "=" and being in R1C1 representation) or values (second element).
+Values are simple literal values to be inserted into Excel (numbers, strings, dates (should be interpretable by Excel !)), formulas are best taken from the return of ActiveCell.FormulaR1C1 !

 #### Creating configs